 “Softprom by ERC is a leading CIS value-added distributor known for providing outstanding professional services in testing, training, installation, implementation and technical support.
 We’re excited to add them as a distributor and to help accelerate the strong growth and interest that we see in the region.
 Together we’ll work to help enterprises protect their business-critical data and applications,” said Piotr Kluczwajd, Imperva area vice president for Eastern Europe, Russia, CIS and Turkey.

 Imperva® (NYSE:IMPV) is a leading provider of cyber security solutions that protect business-critical data and applications.
 The company’s SecureSphere, Incapsula and Skyfence product lines enable organizations to discover assets and risks, protect information wherever it lives – in the cloud and on-premises – and comply with regulations.

 The Imperva Application Defense Center, a research team comprised of some of the world’s leading experts in data and application security, continually enhances Imperva products with up-to-the-minute threat intelligence, and publishes reports that provide insight and guidance on the latest threats and how to mitigate them.
 Imperva is headquartered in Redwood Shores, California.

 About Softprom by ERC

-Softprom by ERC is a leading Value Added Distributor in the Eastern Europe and CIS markets, and is trusted by over 1000 partners.
+Softprom by ERC is a leading Value Added Distributor in the Eastern Europe and CIS markets to which trust more than 1000 partners.

 The company provides professional services in testing, training, installation, implementation and technical support.
 At the moment, Softprom by ERC has more 40 distribution contracts with the world's largest vendors.